bytedance/trae-agent/README.md

 ## ✨ Features

 - 🌊 **Lakeview**: Provides short and concise summarisation for agent steps
-- 🤖 **Multi-LLM Support**: Works with OpenAI and Anthropic official APIs
+- 🤖 **Multi-LLM Support**: Works with OpenAI, Anthropic, and OpenAI-compatible services
+- 🔗 **OpenAI-Compatible Services**: Support for OpenRouter, Together AI, Groq, DeepSeek, Alibaba Cloud, Novita AI, and Ollama
 - 🛠️ **Rich Tool Ecosystem**: File editing, bash execution, sequential thinking, and more
 - 🎯 **Interactive Mode**: Conversational interface for iterative development
 - 📊 **Trajectory Recording**: Detailed logging of all agent actions for debugging and analysis